 We had a lovely lunch, Mike and I both had a burger from one of the outside stalls near the stage and Lily had a kids lunch box from inside Sams Diner with a half sandwich, crisps, chocolate bar, fruit and a drink.

 We had a really lovely family day out.
 There was so much more we still didn’t get to see and do as well.
 We didn’t manage to catch a show, we managed to miss most of the animals feeding times and we didn’t do the paddling pool due to the weather.
 We also didn’t go in the soft play area.
 Paradise Wildlife Park has a lot to offer families for the perfect family day out.
+Over on my new blog I discuss buying a paradise wildlife park annual pass.

 Disclosure: We were gifted our Paradise Wildlife Park Tickets for FREE in exchange for an honest review.Folllow